4honore/landing-page/README.md

 # odin project
 ## landing-page
-### using flexblox to put every item in right space
+### using flex-box to put every item in right space